You are here

-The Educator Development Unit supports the recruitment, retention, and growth of Colorado educators.
+The Educator Development Unit supports the growth of Colorado educators and leaders.
+Primary focuses include the Principal Leadership Institute, induction, and professional development.

 Induction programs help set the stage for continuous growth and support of educators at the beginning of their careers or as they transition to new organizations or new roles within an organization.

-- School districts or BOCES interested in developing an induction program, visit the Induction Programs webpage
+- School districts or BOCES interested in developing or renewing an induction program, visit the Induction Programs webpage

 Professional Development for Educators